eliheuer/hasubi-mono/README.md

 ## Repository Layout

 This font repository structure is inspired by [Unified Font Repository v0.3](https://github.com/unified-font-repository/Unified-Font-Repository), modified for the Google Fonts workflow.

+## Changelog

+**01 May 2022.
+Version 0.001**
+- Set up a basic variable font with weight range 400-900
+- Added new DrawBot images